 EXCEPTION((S: Attached decks, exterior porches and carports open on two sides.

 4. Where special hazards or unusual conditions exists in addition to the normal hazard of the space due to the design, size, volume or use of the space, the Fire Marshal is authorized to require additional safeguards suitable for the protection of the hazard or condition involved.
 Additional safeguards can consist of automatic fire alarm system, automatic sprinkler or water spray system, standpipe and hose, fixed or portable fire extinguishers, or other special fire-extinguishing systems.
-Where such systems are provided, they shall be designed and installed in accordance with the International Fire Code.)): Structures that:

-1. Are located on lots that:
+Where such systems are provided, they shall be designed and installed in accordance with the International Fire Code.)): Structures are located on lots that:

-1.1. are sized 35,000 square feet or larger;
+1. Are sized 35,000 square feet or larger;

-1.2. are outside the Urban Growth Area; and
+2. Are outside the Urban Growth Area; and

-1.3. have a residential use as the primary land use; and
+.3.
+Have a residential use as the primary land use.

-2. Whose total floor area, including basements, does not exceed 10,000 square feet; or

-3. When there is no approved fire access as defined in K.C.C.
-Title 14 and IFC 503, as amended by this title.

 NEW SECTION.
-SECTION 192.
+SECTION 196.
 There is hereby added to K.C.C. chapter 17.04 a new section to read as follows: